urbit/urbit.org-reloaded/content/blog/iot.md

 identities—they've just never been explained as such because the context in which that terminology makes sense didn't before Urbit.
 Moons, in fact, are not a new concept at all.
-Virtually your entire experience of the internet in the modern era is the experience of someone who possesses some nubmer of moons subordinate to planets who mostly refuse to talk to one another.
+Virtually your entire experience of the internet in the modern era is the experience of someone who possesses some number of moons subordinate to planets who mostly refuse to talk to one another.
 The feeling you get of constantly moving between silos, juggling accounts, not controlling your own data, etc., is a direct result of the fact that, on Earth, you only possess